-7. As has been stated, the first contract given to the complainant on 1 September 1970 was for a period of four months.
+7. As has been stated the first contract given to the complainant on 1 September 1970 was for a period of four months.
 Since we do not know exactly what tasks or duties were prescribed, we cannot say whether four months would have been a genuine estimate of the period necessary for performing them.
 We know that the work plan was expected to last for two years and more.
 It may have been that it was intended that the complainant should be engaged only for some preliminary work; or that the contract was intended to cover only some sort of probationary period.
 But as the work developed the text of each contract was moved further and further from reality.
 Long before the end of the complainant's service the divorce was complete.

 8. It is unnecessary to trace the development in detail.
-To provide an illustration, the Tribunal has examined the period of 35 months between 1 February 1976 and 31 December 1978.
-This period is covered by six contracts.
-The first was for five months, the second, third and fourth for six months each, the fifth for two months and the sixth for ten.
+To provide an illustration, the Tribunal has examined the period of 41 months between 1 August 1975 and 31 December 1978.
+This period is covered by eleven contracts.
+The first was for two months, the second for three, the third and fourth for six, the fifth for three, the sixth for one, the seventh for two, the eighth for six, the ninth for two and the tenth for ten.
 In each contract the description of the tasks to be performed is in the same words as follow: